Instructions Reference

 // Primary result

-string indexHtml = result.PrimaryResult;
+string indexHtml = await transformer.TransformAsync(sourceXml);

 File.WriteAllText("output/index.html", indexHtml);

-// Secondary result documents (from xsl:result-document)
+// Secondary result documents (from xsl:result-document), read from the

-foreach (var (href, content) in result.SecondaryResultDocuments)
+foreach (var (href, content) in transformer.SecondaryResultDocuments)

 {